triton-inference-server/server/docs/examples/README.md

 **New to Triton Inference Server?** Make use of [these tutorials](https://github.com/triton-inference-server/tutorials) to begin your Triton journey!

-This folder contains the following:
+This folder contains the following and more:
 * jetson: This covers deploying Triton Inference Server on Jetson devices.
 * model_repository: This folder is a basic model repository for deploying models using the Triton Inference Server.